dkz2r/latex-novice-academic-publishing/episodes/12-citations-and-references.md

 :::::::::::::::::::::::::::::::::

-## Challenge 3: What's problem with this?
+## Challenge 3: What's the problem with this?

 We include the following reference in our document: